McCambley/sweater-weather/README.md

 3. Uses various styling elements to create the experience of a not so cozy envirnoment.

 The basics are laid out, but I'd like to clean up the following:
+1. First off I'd like the clean up the code... it's a mess in there
+2. ~~I'd like to lay the ground work of grids and animations such that everything is in place, and only minor adjustments need to be made to account for styling.
+In a sense, this is my Minimum Viable Product~~
-1. The outline of the sweater is quite atrocius.
-I'd like to rewrite the clip-path to fit within the border image, and I'd like to recolor the border image to fit the styling of the snowy background.
+1. ~~The outline of the sweater is quite atrocius.
+I'd like to rewrite the clip-path to fit within the border image, and I'd like to recolor the border image to fit the styling of the snowy background.~~
 2. I'd like to create color palletes unique to each section of the sweater that would then complement the other sections to create a nicer overall design.
 3. I'd like to adjust the grid-gaps coloring and sizing within the sweater to fit with the final color pallet.
+4. Once the final color pallettes are chosen, I'd like to fine tune the clip-paths and grid sizes of each section to fit a more cohesive design.
+Again, I'm going for "not so ugly sweater" here.

 Once those steps are achieved, I'd like to create a form that would allow a user to create their own design.
 This might include the following:
 1. A preset group of color palletes to chose from